open-telemetry/opentelemetry-java-instrumentation/docs/misc/interop-design/interop-design.md

 using the OpenTelemetry API.

-**Versioned Bridge** - a bridge between the version of the OpenTelemetry API brought by the user app, and the (shaded) OpenTelemetry API used internally by the Java agent.
+**Versioned Bridge** - a bridge between the version of the OpenTelemetry API brought by the user app, and the (shaded) OpenTelemetry API used internally by the Javaagent.
-The Java agent will rewrite io.opentelemetry.api.OpenTelemetry via bytecode instrumentation so that users will get the versioned bridge as their implementation of the OpenTelemetry API.
+The Javaagent will rewrite io.opentelemetry.api.OpenTelemetry via bytecode instrumentation so that users will get the versioned bridge as their implementation of the OpenTelemetry API.
 In order to implement the OpenTelemetry API brought by the user app, the versioned bridge needs to be injected into the class loader where that OpenTelemetry API lives.
-The Java agent will inject an appropriate version of the bridge that supports the version of the OpenTelemetry API brought by the user.
+The Javaagent will inject an appropriate version of the bridge that supports the version of the OpenTelemetry API brought by the user.
-If the Java agent does not recognize the version of the OpenTelemetry API brought by the user app, then it will not inject one (e.g. running an old version of the Java agent with a new version of OpenTelemetry API).
+If the Javaagent does not recognize the version of the OpenTelemetry API brought by the user app, then it will not inject one (e.g. running an old version of the Javaagent with a new version of OpenTelemetry API).

 **Bytecode Instrumentation** - bytecode instrumentation of well-known libraries.